 - 1. Examinations have a preclearance stage.
-In this stage the proctor asks the student to do a quick 360-degree sweep of their exam room with their web camera. - 2.
+In this stage the proctor asks the student to do a quick 360 degree sweep of their exam room with their web camera. - 2.
 Each examination has multiple versions.
-Each version will be still evaluating the same expectations; however, the questions will be slightly different. - 3.
-Examinations are hidden from Moodle.
+Each version will be still evaluating the same expectations, however, the questions will be slightly different. - 3.
+Examinations are password protected.
 This prevents early access or unauthorized access.
-Once a student or group of students has finished writing the evaluation, the examination papers are removed or hidden to prevent additional access. - 4.
+Once a student or group of students begins the evaluation, the password is changed to prevent additional access. - 4.
 IP logging may be used to track student activity on the Moodle Site.
 In the case an IP address is showing an inconsistency in location, an investigation will be opened on the authenticity of the test. - 5.
 Video Conferencing Software is used for the student to share their screen and their camera. - 6.
-The invigilator:student ratio will be at least 1:20 to ensure security and the ability for proctors to go through each student's screen and cameras. - 7.
+The invigilator:student ratio will be at least 1:20 to ensure security and the ability for proctors to go through each students screen and cameras. - 7.
 Students' microphones stay on to monitor ambient noise as requested by the invigilator.